Alternatives to authentication

 Possible alternativeDetails

 Direct legalization by the embassy, high commission, or consulate of the country of destinationSome foreign missions can legalize Canadian documents directly, meaning that they do not need to be first authenticated by Global Affairs Canada or a provincial or territorial authentication office.
-Among the documents that some foreign missions legalize directly are Canadian Vital Statistics documents (for example, birth, marriage, death certificate) and police record checks.
+Among the documents that some foreign missions legalize directly are Canadian Vital Statistics documents (for example, birth, marriage, death certificates) and police record checks.

 Contact the foreign mission directly to find out if they offer this service.

-Authentication by a Canadian embassy, high commission, or consulate in the country of destinationSeveral Canadian embassies, high commissions and consulates offer authentication services.
-If these services are indeed offered by the Canadian mission in the destination country, confirm with the receiving authority of your documents whether an authentication by the local Canadian embassy, high commission, or consulate would be acceptable.
+If you are abroad, authentication by your nearest Canadian embassy, high commission, or consulateSeveral Canadian embassies, high commissions and consulates offer authentication services to those who are located within their consular jurisdiction.
+If authentication services are indeed offered by the Canadian mission in the destination country, confirm with the receiving authority of your documents whether an authentication by the local Canadian embassy, high commission, or consulate would be acceptable.
 The Canadian mission where your document will be used may also be able to indicate whether an authentication by their office is generally accepted by the local authorities.

 Private documents